RezSat/Ceylonicus/README.md

   </a>
 </p>

-## Note: This is just a pet project that I work on for fun and learning purposes.
+### Ceylonicus is the first written programming language that support syntaxes from sinhala language.
+Coded just for fun :) .

 ### Download Iskoola Pota font from here: [Iskoola Pota](https://freefontsdownload.net/free-iskpotab-font-145700.htm)